 How ACH Direct Debit works

-When a customer pays an invoice using ACH Direct Debit at checkout, their bank account is verified immediately.
-If verification succeeds, checkout completes and the payment begins processing.
+When a customer pays an invoice using ACH Direct Debit, checkout completes and the payment begins processing.
 Unlike card payments, ACH payments take time to settle.
-Both invoices and transactions move through several statuses during processing.
+You can track the progress through your invoice and transaction statuses.
+ACH payments typically settle in approximately 4 business days.

-• If the bank account cannot be verified or an error occurs, checkout does not complete.
+If the bank account cannot be verified or an error occurs, checkout does not complete.
 The customer will be prompted to try again or use another payment method.

 ACH Direct Debit settings